 Research Vessel Capacity – National Task Team

-Objective: MEOPAR is committed to promoting a nationally coordinated approach to planning of Canada's seagoing research infrastructure i.e. research vessels.
-In order to move forward, MEOPAR is establishing a Task Team to help collate ideas and identify information needs and opportunities for research vessel capacity across Canada and across disciplines.
+Objective: MEOPAR is committed to promoting a nationally coordinated approach to planning of Canada's seagoing research infrastructure (i.e. research vessels).
+In order to move forward, MEOPAR has established a Task Team to help collate ideas and identify information needs and opportunities for research vessel capacity across Canada and across disciplines.

-The Task Team will look at needs and opportunities for meeting immediate and future research vessel capacity needs in Canada, focusing especially on larger vessels suitable for offshore use but also considering coastal vessel capacity, and including consideration of the needs of users in academia and the private sector as well as government.
+The Task Team looks at needs and opportunities for meeting immediate and future research vessel capacity needs in Canada, focusing especially on larger vessels suitable for offshore use but also considering coastal vessel capacity, and including consideration of the needs of users in academia and the private sector as well as government.

 Background: Canadian ocean research is suffering from a lack of available research ship time.
-A recent report, commissioned by the Marine Environmental Observation, Prediction and Response Network (MEOPAR), outlines a serious gap between the amount of time researchers need to spend at sea and the availability of vessels that can be used to investigate Canada’s vast ocean spaces.
+A report, commissioned by the Marine Environmental Observation, Prediction and Response Network (MEOPAR), outlines a serious gap between the amount of time researchers need to spend at sea and the availability of vessels that can be used to investigate Canada’s vast ocean spaces.

 While historically most ocean research took place on ships owned and operated by the federal government, Canada’s ocean research capacity is limited by a rapidly aging and overextended fleet, with the already-limited ship time reduced further as vessels require extended maintenance or are retired from service.
 A program to replace the aging, government-managed fleet exists, but has been designed primarily with government’s needs in mind and will not increase capacity or available days at sea for the Canadian research community and their students.